 Puppies in this age group may also begin to chew or become excessively mouthy.
 This is likely because puppies begin teething at roughly three to four months of age, which can be an uncomfortable process.
 Provide your dog with some puppy-safe chew toys made of durable, high-density rubber or rope.
-Alternately, you can freeze wet rags or chunks of peanut butter for a chilly, soothing treat dogs will love.
+Alternately, you can freeze wet rags for a chilly, soothing treat dogs will love or make homemade teething treats.
 These tricks can help discourage destructive chewing and give the puppy a healthy outlet for his teething pains.

 Four to Six Months of Age

 Once puppies grow past their teenage phase, they start to figure out who they are as adult dogs.
 Often, this means plenty of mock-fighting with their dog friends.
 This behavior is meant to help dogs establish group dynamics and dominance.
 If your puppy has not been properly socialized up until this point, he may begin to exhibit fearful behavior in new settings or with other pets.
 If this is the case, it's wise to begin a socialization program and sign the dog up for a training course in order to discourage fearful behavior.

 Dogs at this age have generally grown to their approximate adult size.
 Don't let their mature appearance fool you — they're still puppies.
 Dogs at this age may continue to test commands and ignore boundaries, so it's important to continue training and offer plenty of active time for exercise and games.